Automation

 Order status, tracking, invoice history, and product specs — all self-serve.
 Reduces support call volume 30–50% for manufacturers who do it well.

-B2B Commerce is part of PHASE 2: PROCESS AUTOMATION.
+B2B Ecommerce is part of PHASE 2: PROCESS AUTOMATION.
+Sequence it around the records and workflows it depends on.

 Prerequisites